-If you’re embarking into the world of blogging, there are some powerful tools available that will make the process efficient, aid you in creating the type of content people want to read and keep them coming back.
+If you’re embarking into the world of blog writing for SEO, there are some powerful tools available that will make the process efficient, aid you in creating the type of content people want to read and keep them coming back.

 Most people don’t work for the sake of working.
 For the most part, we’re all trying to make a living.
 So let’s not waste time writing content that no one wants to read.

 Creating content can be extremely time consuming.
 Trust us, we know!
 That’s why we now offer a new Viral Blogging Program called Renown.
 See the link at the bottom of this post for details.

 Otherwise, we’ve compiled a list of the hottest tools every blogger should include in their content marketing arsenal.

 WordPress is the granddaddy of blogging platforms.
 If you didn’t already know, not only are the majority of blogs created using WordPress, but the majority of websites use it as well.
 It’s easy to get the hang of and includes every plugin you need when blogging, including the option to customize your blog’s appearance, add photos, social media sharing, SEO measuring and much more.

 So you’ve got your blogging platform ready to go — now what to write about?
 If you’re starting a blog for your business, you’ve already got a niche market you’re targeting.
 Remember, they’re coming to your site for topics that are not only within your niche, but they’re also searching for information they don’t already know.
 You’re content must be of value and extremely informative while keeping it entertaining.
 If you’re new to the blogging sphere, you’ll want to do some research and find out what kind of topics your target market is searching for.